larswik/IFC-Specification/IFC4x3/Properties/s/SamplingPointType_3snE6alTz82vidqo5JBy_l/Documentation.md

-The sourceLocation is the location from where the MaterialSample was obtained, e.g. outcrop point, tunnel chainage, any other local reference.
+Specifies the location from where the material sample was obtained, e.g. outcrop point, tunnel chainage, any other local reference.